gustavostuff/ppux/README.md

 }
 ```

-The referenced window should exist elsewhere in the same `windows` array for correct palette resolution; missing IDs may fall back to inline palette data in legacy projects.
+The referenced window must also appear in the same `windows` array so palette resolution works.
+Pointing several windows at one `rom_palette` entry is how you share palette data without pasting the same hex addresses over and over.

 ### ROM patches